 Welcome to our dedicated page for Adc Therapeutics Sa news (Ticker: ADCT), a resource for investors and traders seeking the latest updates and insights on Adc Therapeutics Sa stock.

-ADC Therapeutics SA (NYSE: ADCT) is a commercial-stage oncology company focused on antibody drug conjugates, and its news flow centers on clinical progress, regulatory developments, and corporate updates.
-The company’s primary product, ZYNLONTA (loncastuximab tesirine-lpyl), is a CD19-directed ADC approved under accelerated and conditional pathways for certain adults with relapsed or refractory diffuse large B-cell lymphoma after at least two prior systemic therapies.
+ADC Therapeutics SA reports news on its commercial-stage oncology business focused on antibody-drug conjugates.
+The company markets ZYNLONTA (loncastuximab tesirine-lpyl), a CD19-directed ADC with FDA accelerated approval and European Commission conditional approval for relapsed or refractory diffuse large B-cell lymphoma after two or more lines of systemic therapy.

 ADC Therapeutics announced encouraging results from its Phase 2 trial of camidanlumab tesirine (Cami) for relapsed/refractory Hodgkin lymphoma.
 The trial showed an overall response rate of 70.1% and a complete response rate of 33.3%.
 Patients experienced a median duration of response of 13.7 months, with a safety profile consistent with prior findings.
 The company is preparing to discuss a potential Biologics License Application submission with the FDA following these promising results presented at the European Hematology Association Hybrid Congress.